eliemichel/WebGPU-distribution/README.md

  - **Easy to integrate.** This is a standard [CMake](https://cmake.org) project, that can be included either with a simple `add_subdirectory` (potentially using git submodules) or using [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html).
 No esoteric build tool is needed.

  - **Interchangeable.** Switching from one backend to another one does not require any change to the build system.
-A preprocessor variable `WEBGPU_BACKEND_WGPU` or `WEBGPU_BACKEND_DAWN` is defined to handle discrepancies in the source code (if any).
+A preprocessor variable is defined to handle discrepancies in the source code (if any): `WEBGPU_BACKEND_EMSCRIPTEN` `WEBGPU_BACKEND_EMDAWNWEBGPU`, `WEBGPU_BACKEND_WGPU` or `WEBGPU_BACKEND_DAWN`

  - **emscripten-ready** When calling `emcmake`, these distributions switch to emscripten's WebGPU header (which is mapped to JavaScript WebGPU API).
+They either use emscripten's built-in WebGPU, or fetch a more recent port from emdawnwebgpu.

  - **Built from source** or **precompiled** depending on the value of `WEBGPU_BUILD_FROM_SOURCE` specified when invoking `cmake`.